cs4rl/editorial-and-production/opr.md

 # Developing an Open Peer Review for Open Access Guides

-The Citizen Science Guide for Research Libraries is developing an open peer review process.
+The guide series from the LIBER Citizen Science working Group _Citizen Science Guide for Research Libraries_ is developing an open peer review process.

 \> 15 February 2022